-- Mobility: the amount of freedom to move your pieces. - This is part of a more general principle that the side with the greater mobility, other things equal, has the better game. - Example: the rook at a8 has poor mobility, while the rook at f2 has good mobility and is at the 7th rank.
+- Mobility: the amount of freedom to move your pieces. - This is part of a more general principle that the side with the greater mobility, other things equal, has a better game. - Example: the rook at a8 has a poor mobility, while the rook at f2 has a good mobility and is at the 7th rank.